chekouo/BVSSemi/README.md

 # BVSSemi

- This is the BiclustBHMM package
+ This is the BVSSemi package

  License: GPL